deepernewbie/LocalWebApp/prompt.md

   exact port is a stable hash but can vary by one or two if there's a conflict.
 Use relative paths (`./foo.js`) or `location.origin`
-* Don't bundle models with the web app unless they're small — use `transformers.js` or similar and let the APK cache them from HuggingFace
+* Don't bundle models with the web app unless they're small — use `transformers.js` or similar and let CouchFlow cache them from HuggingFace

 ---

-## Known WebView quirks (things you don't need to work around, but should
+## Known WebView quirks (things you don't need to work around, but should know about)
-## know about)

-The APK papers over several Chromium WebView bugs — but the underlying behavior is worth understanding if you hit an edge case.
+CouchFlow papers over several Chromium WebView bugs — but the underlying behavior is worth understanding if you hit an edge case.

 * **`getUserMedia({audio:true})` silently fails** on Samsung A55 / Android
   14, OnePlus Nord, Pixel 3a+ emulator and others with `NotReadableError:
   Could not start audio source`.
-The APK bypasses the WebView audio stack entirely and uses Android's native `AudioRecord`.
-You write standard Web Audio code and it just works.
+CouchFlow bypasses the WebView audio stack entirely and uses Android's native `AudioRecord`.
 * **`ScriptProcessorNode` returns zero samples** for media streams from `getUserMedia` in affected WebViews.
-The APK's analyser patch avoids this by synthesizing time-domain data from native amplitude polling.
-  Don't use `AudioWorklet` for mic capture inside the APK — use `MediaRecorder` (native-backed) and `AnalyserNode` (patched).
+Use `MediaRecorder` (native-backed) and `AnalyserNode` (patched) instead of `AudioWorklet` for mic capture.
 * **AGC (Automatic Gain Control) can clip loud sounds** in some WebView builds.
-The APK's native recorder doesn't apply AGC — recordings are raw PCM at 44.1kHz 16-bit mono.
-You'll get a clean signal but no automatic loudness normalization.
+CouchFlow's native recorder doesn't apply AGC.
-* **`MediaRecorder.pause()` / `resume()`** are genuinely supported by the
+* **`MediaRecorder.pause()` / `resume()`** are genuinely supported by
-  APK (the native recorder drops samples while paused).
-Standard browser WebView ignores these calls on some devices.
+  CouchFlow.
 * **`SpeechRecognition` / `webkitSpeechRecognition`** is NOT provided by WebView.
 Use `transformers.js` with a Whisper model for offline speech recognition.
 Models get cached automatically.
 * **`navigator.vibrate(ms)`** works but `Android.vibrate()` is more
   consistent — the former may be silently ignored on some One UI builds.
-* **`CSS env(safe-area-inset-*)`** values are reported but usually zero since the APK hides its own action bar.
-Treat them as "nice to have" not "reliable".

 ---

+## Example skeleton

 ```
 my-app/